Liu Bei: Battles of Red Cliffs and Jiangling (208–211)

 Both sides clashed at the Battle of Red Cliffs, which concluded with a decisive victory for the Sun–Liu side.
 Liu Bei and the Sun troops advanced by land and water until Cao Cao was pushed to Nan Commandery.
 Cao Cao retreated north after his defeat and left behind Cao Ren and Xu Huang to guard Jiangling County and Yue Jin to defend Xiangyang.

-Following their victory, Zhou Yu divided some area to the south for Liu Bei.
-Liu Bei established his camp at Youjiangkou (油江口) latter called Gong'an County.
-Many of Liu Biao's officers and scholars who were previously forced to join the northern armies rebelled and used this opportunity to join Liu Bei.
-Liu Bei believed that the territory given to him was too small to secure his people and received more commanderies from Sun Quan.